Can you use Contraception safely when Overweight?

 CHECK MY BMI – Tool checker

-The key monitoring tools for using contraception safely include a Blood pressure monitor, weight and height scale.
+The key safe monitoring tools for using contraception include a Blood pressure monitor and a weight and height scale.

 Should Know If Your BMI is H igh